CommitOps/commitops.github.io/docs/Interview-QnA/linux-questions-answers.md

 ---

-???+ note "How can I sync two local directories?"
+???+ question "How can I sync two local directories?"

     Use `rsync` to sync contents from **dir1** to **dir2**: